Product description

 Ambient light poor (Powered from battery) Fixed (15 mins) On

-Ambient light good (Powered from solar) Dynamic (5 mins) Off
+Ambient light good (Powered by solar) Dynamic (5 mins) Off

 Ambient light poor (Powered from stored energy) Dynamic (5 mins) Off